-Since these exams determine if an employee is able to meet the minimum requirements to complete a job safely and effectively, they help to minimize the risk of injury or reaggravation of the impairment, thereby saving the employer and carrier significant costs.
+Since these exams determine if an employee is able to meet the minimum requirements to complete a job safely and effectively, they help to minimize the risk of injury or re-aggravation of the impairment, thereby saving the employer and carrier significant costs.
 As such, it is in everyone's interest to move forward with this type of exam if it's believed that a particular employee may be unable to meet the demands of a job.
 A quality managed care partner can help to determine whether an FFD exam or a functional capacity evaluation is needed - or if both may be required.
 Functional capacity evaluations are discussed in the next section.

-A sophisticated managed care partner will have evolved to meet ERISA's new procedural protections and consumer safeguards - providing an even greater level of clinical excellence.
-As previously noted, psychological FFD evaluations may be required if it's suspected that certain employees have observable behaviors, mental health disorders, or stress reactions that may cause or contribute to behavioral health problems, substandard performance or other factors that jeopardize the health and safety of themselves or other workers.
+As previously noted, psychological FFD evaluations may be reguired if it's suspected that certain employees have observable behaviors, mental health disorders, or stress reactions that may cause or contribute to behavioral health problems, substandard performance or other factors that jeopardize the health and safety of themselves or other workers.
 A psychological FFD will determine if these individuals are psychologically capable of performing their job, and if not, what measures, if any, are recommended.